 The timeline to achieve these goals (3 to 5 years)?

 Investors need to know who their partners are.
-So, under the company section of your app startup business plan, write details of your startup, including where it is registered and when it was established.
-Additionally, highlight the key players in the team, the shareholders, and the different operations the company undergoes.
+Under the company section of your app startup business plan, write details of your startup, including where it is registered and when it was established.
+Additionally, highlight the team's key players, the shareholders, and the different operations the company undergoes.

 Firstly, identify the structure of the company: